buiquanghuy23103/Unity/README.md

+# Test repo for Hivers

-# What this repo about?
+## What this repo about?

 This repo is a fork of the [Unity Test Project](https://github.com/ThrowTheSwitch/Unity), one of the main projects of ThrowTheSwitch.org.

-Unity Test is a unit testing framework built for C, with a focus on working with embedded toolchains.
+Everyone can add tests to `test_libft/test` directory of this repo.
+Each test file will be compiled to an executable named `test_yourlogin.out` in `targets` directory and run separately.
+The test depends on two symbolic links `libft.h` and `libft.a` which points to your header file and static library, meaning that you can put this repo outside of your workspace and run independently.

 ## Documentation

-The `docs` folder contains a [getting started guide][] and much more tips about using Unity.
+The `docs` directory contains a "Getting started guide" and much more tips about using Unity.

 ## How to run the test